meltyourface/blank/posts/Necromancer/Necromancy-History-Principles-and-Fundamental-Spells/index.md

 e.
 Recite a focused invocation, asking for a connection to the spirit realm.
 f.
 Gaze into the mirror and engage in communication.

-Risks and Precautions: Avoid breaking the circle during communion and always conclude the ritual by thanking the spirits and closing the connection before leaving the sacred space.
+**Risks and Precautions**: Avoid breaking the circle during communion and always conclude the ritual by thanking the spirits and closing the connection before leaving the sacred space.

 2. **Summoning an Unseen Guardian**:
 Purpose: Summons a benevolent spirit to protect and guard the practitioner or their dwelling.